 Remember: form is key.

 You may be able to do 5 pushups, but how’s your form?
 Do you feel strong enough to move on to the next progression?
 I bet if you really stop and think about it, you’d like to have another few sessions to really dial in your technique and get the confidence that you OWN that move and that exercise.

 If you move faster than you’re ready to, your body is not going to be happy with you, and you won’t be happy with your progress.

-Here’s a some posts that will help you break through your plateaus:
+Here are 4 articles that will help you break through your plateaus: